Exact Solutions and Constraints on the Dark Energy Model in FRW Universe: Discussions and Conclusions

 It is important to emphasize the importance of exact expression of $H(a)$ (or $H(z)$) obtained by us in scalar field cosmology with other perfect fluid components like matter and radiation.
 The analytical results can be directly fitted with observations of $H(z)$ to estimate the best-fit values of parameters of the theory.
 Thus our method builds an important connection between theory and observations to constrain the scalar field potential along with other cosmological parameters.

-We also analyze how the dynamics of the universe changes, when we vary the model parameters.
-For the case of the potential $V_0 a^n$, lower the values of $V_0$, the epoch of deceleration to acceleration will be late compared to higher $V_0$ values.
-For the case of fixed $V_0$, lower values of $n$ corresponds to an earlier transition from deceleration to acceleration phase of the universe.
-For the case of the potential, $V_0(1-e^{-\lambda a})$, lower the values of $V_0$ corresponds to a late transition from deceleration to acceleration phase of the universe.
-So by carefully choosing the model parameters ($V_0, n, \lambda, m$), one could have a qualitative understanding of the evolution of the universe as seen in the figures in Sec.~\ref{sec:power_law}, ~\ref{sec:exp} and ~\ref{sec:other}.
-This method is not limited to the only a few forms of the potential that we have considered, it can also be applied to any other forms of potentials which are not discussed here.

-One important future project will be to constrain parameters of a potential that fit the observational data best.
-This method helps in finding the cosmological dynamical variables in exact form without even knowing the evolution of scale factor.
-Another important result that can be obtained using the results of this article, is to numerically evaluate $\phi(a)$.
-This can achieved as follows.
-It is simple to estimate $\dot a = aH(a)$ knowing the Hubble parameter $H$ which is obtained in an exact analytical form following our method.
-Using identity $\dot a = (da/d\phi)\dot \phi$ and knowing $\dot \phi$ following the method of this article, one obtains $\phi(a)$ after employing a numerical integration.
-From the graph of $\phi (a)$ and $V(a)$ one can readily estimate $V(\phi)$ numerically.
-This makes a connection of our method with the theory of particle physics, since there $V(\phi)$ is directly model led following symmetry conditions of the theory.

-In many the cases when we extrapolate the evolution of the universe we can observe that the universe is moving from an accelerating phase to a decelerating phase in the distant future.
-This amounts to saying that although the universe will be eternally dominated by the scalar field, it may not accelerate forever since the field will behave more and more as an attractive matter field \cite{Carvalho:2006fy}.
-In Sec.~\ref{sec:reconstruct}, we consider the inverse problem of reconstructing the scalar field potential energy by assuming any general analytical expression of scalar field equation of state parameter as a function of scale factor.
+In Sec.~\ref{sec:reconstruct}, we consider the inverse problem of reconstructing the scalar field potential energy by assuming any general analytical expression of scalar field equation of state parameter as a function of the scale factor.
+By this method, we also reconstructed the scalar field potential for one of the most widely used parametrizations of dark energy called the Chevallier-Polarski-Linder (CPL) model.

+Another important result that can be obtained using the results of this article, is to reconstruct the scalar field potential in terms of scalar field.
+In Sec.~\ref{sec:physical} we have discussed the method of reconstruction of $V(\phi)$ from the assumed model of $V(a)$ and the exact analytical expressions of $\dot \phi(a)$, $H(a)$ and using simple numerical integration.
+Thus we obtained that the potential $V(a)=V_0 a^n$ has a close resemblance to the class of quintessential tracker potentials proposed by Ratra and Peebles in 1988.